On this page:

 18.1 - What is the student services and amenities fee?

-It is a fee that providers can charge their students for student services and amenities of a non-academic nature, such as sporting and recreational activities, employment and career advice, childcare, financial advice and food services.
-Providers may charge students a fee of up to $326 in 2023.
-This amount will be indexed annually [HESA subsection 19‑37(5)(e)].
+The student services and amenities fee or SSAF is a fee that providers can charge their students for student services and amenities of a non-academic nature, such as sporting and recreational activities, employment and career advice, childcare, financial advice and food services.
+Providers may charge full-time students a fee of up to $365 in 2025 [HESA subsection 19‑37(5)(e)].
+This amount will be indexed annually and published on the department’s Funding Clusters and Indexed Rates webpage.

 18.2 - Who can be charged a student services and amenities fee?

-Any person who is enrolled or seeking to enrol with a provider may be charged a student services and amenities fee, regardless of whether the student chooses to use any of those services and amenities [HESA subsection 19‑37(5)].
-However, only those students who meet the eligibility criteria can defer the fee through SA‑HELP.
+Any person who is enrolled or seeking to enrol with a provider may be charged a SSAF, regardless of whether the student chooses to use any of the services and amenities funded by the fee [HESA subsection 19-37(5)].
+However, only those students who meet the eligibility criteria can access a SA-HELP loan to assist them to pay for all or part of the fee.

 18.3 - Who will the fee apply to?

 A provider may charge different amounts for particular categories of students, including a zero amount.
 Categories of students can be determined on any basis including mode of attendance, type of course or equity status.
-For example, a provider may choose not to charge external students a fee, as they may not attend classes at a campus and may not access any of the services or amenities.
+For example, a provider may choose not to charge external students a fee, as they may not attend classes at a campus and may not access any of the services or amenities on offer.
+If a provider charges the fee to external/online students, the provider must have services available for those students (i.e. online services).

 18.4 - Arrangements for part-time students

-18.5 - Charging international students the student services and amenities fee
+18.5 - Charging international students a student services and amenities fee

 Providers must ensure compliance with any other applicable aspects of the ESOS legislative framework, including the ESOS Act and the National Code, when advising students in their written agreement about tuition fees and any other fees the provider charges.

-18.6 - Determining the date that the debt is incurred
+18.6 - Determining the date that the fee is payable

-Providers will determine a date payable, or a date that the debt is incurred, for the student services and amenities fee.
+Providers must determine a date payable for the SSAF.
 This date cannot be earlier than the last day on which a student is able to enrol with the provider in a course of study.
-Eligible students who wish to access SA-HELP assistance must submit the completed Request for SA-HELP assistance form on or before the date payable.
+Eligible students who wish to access SA‑HELP assistance must submit a SA-HELP electronic Commonwealth Assistance Form (eCAF), otherwise known as the Request for SA-HELP assistance form, on or before the date payable.

 18.7 - Payment of the student services and amenities fee